woojiahao/tp/docs/UserGuide.md

 ### 4.2 Budget Commands

 The budget serves as a warning system to notify users when their expenses for the given interval exceeds their preset amount.

-The user's spending is calculated by: budget + interval income - interval expenses.
+The user's spending is calculated by: `budget + interval income - interval expenses`.

-> 💡 NOTE: For this team project, we have opted to simplify the budgeting feature by limiting the user to a single budget at a time that can be configured for different intervals and amounts.
+> 💡 NOTE: For this team project, we have opted to simplify the budgeting feature by limiting the user to a single budget
+> at a time that can be configured for different intervals and amounts.

 #### 4.2.1 SetBudgetCommand

-Sets the user's budget on UniCa$h.
+Sets the user's budget on UniCa$h to be a given amount and within a given interval.

 Command: `set_budget amt/AMOUNT interval/INTERVAL`